Modular Home Project

 Weight - 9700 pounds

 † Because the modular walls fold, there are no built-in electric outlets along the walls.
-A handyman can install self-adhesive AC on-wall conduits and outlet boxes shown below.
+A handyman can install AC on-wall conduits and outlet boxes shown below.

 Outlet boxes, self-stick conduit strips, a PVC cutter and a cordless drill.